ElPengu/EdwinsPortfolio/FirstFullWebsiteEdwin/README.txt

 - Investigate how to design a good website in general
 - Find out web design practises with highest ROI by seeing how to
 - Ensure that article, section, and aside do not squash over each other when window changes size
-- Require confirmation for update, just like for delete
 - Have update item expand editable items when you click (on something)